o2dependent/eolsen.dev/src/content/blogs/send-emails-with-golang.md

 ---
-title: Send emails with golang
+title: Send emails with GoLang
-description: How to send emails easy and cheap with golang.
+description: How to send emails easy and cheap with GoLang.
 pubDate: "Jun 25 2024"
 heroImage: "/blog-placeholder-2.jpg"
 tags:
-  - Golang
+  - GoLang
 ---

-I recently needed to send emails and chose Golang to send them since I've been enjoying the language.
+I recently needed to send emails and chose GoLang to send them since I've been enjoying the language.
 It's pretty easy to set up and free if you aren't sending thousands a day.
 I have another post going over how to make a serverless endpoint for sending your emails in an upcoming blog post.

 ## Setup

-First you will need a GMail account and Golang installed on your machine.
+First you will need a GMail account and GoLang installed on your machine.

 Make sure you have 2FA enabled on your GMail account or you will get an error.